 Sindy has so many superbly detailed accessories: a bed with a quilted cover, a wardrobe complete with coat hangers, shoe racks and a mirror, a dressing table with opening drawers, a bedside lamp that lights up,

 Sindy is more than a fashion doll; she's part of an enchanting, make-believe world.”

-“SINDY'S BEDROOM” consisted of the white Wardrobe, the Bed, the Dressing table & stool and the Bedside table, lamp & breakfast set.
+- Sindy's Bedroom consisted of the white Wardrobe, the Bed, the Dressing table & stool and the Bedside table, lamp & breakfast set.

-“SINDY'S LOUNGE” still showed the Chest of Drawers, Sindy's Armchair and her Settee
+- Sindy's Lounge still showed the Chest of Drawers, Sindy's Armchair and her Settee

-“SINDY'S DINING” was the Dining Table and Four Chairs and her Sideboard.
+- Sindy's Dining Room was the Dining Table and Four Chairs and her Sideboard.

-“SINDY'S BATHROOM” showed her Bath and her Hairdryer, however both the trade catalogue and style leaflet noted that the Bath was “No longer available”.
+- Sindy's Bathroom showed her Bath and her Hairdryer, however both the trade catalogue and style leaflet noted that the Bath was “No longer available”.

 The Sindy's Super Show and the 1973 cardboard Sindy's House were missing from the trade catalogue and style leaflet but both Sindy's 1973 Buggy and Horse were still shown.
 However, the horse now included an extra outfit and the reference had been changed.